grantjenks/python-runstats/README.rst

 .. _`Computing Skewness and Kurtosis in One Pass`: http://www.johndcook.com/blog/skewness_kurtosis/
 .. _`Computing Linear Regression in One Pass`: http://www.johndcook.com/blog/running_regression/

+The ExponentialStatistics implementation is based on:

+* Finch, 2009, Incremental Calculation of Weighted Mean and Variance

 The pure-Python and Cython-optimized versions of `RunStats`_ are each directly available if preferred.

 .. code-block:: python

-   >>> from runstats.core import Statistics, Regression  # pure-Python
+   >>> from runstats.core import Statistics, Regression, ExponentialStatistics  # pure-Python
-   >>> from runstats.fast import Statistics, Regression  # Cython-optimized
+   >>> from runstats.fast import Statistics, Regression, ExponentialStatistics  # Cython-optimized

 When importing from `runstats` the `fast` version is preferred and the `core` version is used as fallback.
 Micro-benchmarking Statistics and Regression by